aquia-inc/aws-guardduty-runbook-generator/README.md

 Create a runbook for all available GuardDuty finding types found on the [GuardDuty docs website](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) using the information documented for each finding.

-This project is intended to be a kick-start to generate a base set of runbooks when GuardDuty is enabled in an organization.
+This project is a kick-start to generate a base set of runbooks when GuardDuty is enabled in an organization.
 Runbooks will need to be customized to fit organizational incident response procedures and add contextual information.

 ## Generating Runbooks